alwaysblank/extrovert/README.md

 - LinkedIn - Supports the `url` argument.
 - Twitter - Supports the `url` and `name` arguments.
 - Email - Supports the `url` and `name`, and `description` arguments, but behaves a little differently.
 It expects `description` to contain a `%s` that will be replaced with the `url`.
 It will also attempt to generate reasonable defaults for `name` and `description` (the subject and body of the email respectively) if none are provided.
+- Your Favorite! - Submit an [issue](https://github.com/alwaysblank/extrovert/issues/new) or, even better, a [pull request](https://github.com/alwaysblank/extrovert/pulls)!
+Please do keep in mind the limitations and intentions of the project, however.

 ## Notes